Skip to main content

 Dataset

-You must have a ddw-catalogs (or other) dataset set up to hold your catalog files when you are done running the collector.
+You must have a ddw-catalogs dataset set up to hold your catalog files when you are done running the collector.

 Setting up access for cataloging Power BI resources